 A very high or ratio above 2 is also not good for the company as it also gives a negative impact on the company.

 The company should maintain its Working Capital ratio between 1.2 to 2 which is best for any company as it shows that the company is running its business smoothly.

 Now for any company to run smoothly we should not only know the Working Capital ratio but also know the Working Capital Cycle

 What is Working Capital Cycle?

 Every company has to go through a cycle from raw material procurement to production to distribution and then to sales.
 Thus this process takes time.
-Thus money so invested into the business takes time to come back to the company.
-This entire process is known as working capital cycle.
+Thus money so invested in the business takes time to come back to the company.
+This entire process is known as the working capital cycle.
 It means how many days, a company takes to realize its sales value back.

 Working Capital Days:

-For example if a company takes 5 days to turn its Inventory into a product and gets its money back from sales in 15 days and makes payment to its raw material suppliers in 10 days then the number of days that the money comes back to the company is 5+15-10.
+For example, if a company takes 5 days to turn its Inventory into a product and gets its money back from sales in 15 days and makes payment to its raw material suppliers in 10 days then the number of days that the money comes back to the company is 5+15-10.
 Which means the money is rotated back into the business in 10 days.